pingcap/tidb-operator/en/backup-to-gcs-using-br.md

 # Back up Data to GCS Using BR

 This document describes how to back up the data of a TiDB cluster in Kubernetes to [Google Cloud Storage](https://cloud.google.com/storage/docs/) (GCS).
-"Backup" in this document refers to full backup (ad-hoc full backup and scheduled full backup).
 [BR](https://pingcap.com/docs/stable/br/backup-and-restore-tool/) is used to get the backup of the TiDB cluster, and then the backup data is sent to GCS.

 The backup method described in this document is implemented using Custom Resource Definition (CRD) in TiDB Operator v1.1 or later versions.

-## Ad-hoc full backup
+## Ad-hoc backup

-Ad-hoc full backup describes the backup by creating a `Backup` Custom Resource (CR) object.
+Ad-hoc backup supports both full backup and incremental backup.
+It describes the backup by creating a `Backup` Custom Resource (CR) object.
 TiDB Operator performs the specific backup operation based on this `Backup` object.
 If an error occurs during the backup process, TiDB Operator does not retry, and you need to handle this error manually.

 This document provides examples in which the data of the `demo1` TiDB cluster in the `test1` Kubernetes namespace is backed up to GCS.

-### Prerequisites for ad-hoc full backup
+### Prerequisites for ad-hoc backup

 1. Download [backup-rbac.yaml](https://github.com/pingcap/tidb-operator/blob/master/manifests/backup/backup-rbac.yaml), and execute the following command to create the role-based access control (RBAC) resources in the `test1` namespace: